 Building on the Task Force's work, this chapter establishes a countywide need for affordable housing defined as the additional housing units needed in King County by 2044 so that no household at or below 80 percent of Area Median Income (AMI) is housing cost burdened.

 While the need is expressed in countywide terms, housing affordability varies significantly across jurisdictions.
-In addressing housing needs, less affordable jurisdictions will need to take significant action to increase affordability across all income levels while more affordable jurisdictions will need to take significant actions will need to take significant action to preserve affordability.
+In addressing housing needs, less affordable jurisdictions will need to take significant action to increase affordability across all income levels while more affordable jurisdictions will need to take significant action to preserve affordability.
 To succeed, all communities must address housing need where it is greatest - housing affordable to extremely low-income households.